-According to the regulations for the Käte Hamburger programme by the Federal Ministry of Education and Research, the minimum duration of a Fellowship is four (4) months and it may not exceed twelve (12) months.
-There are only two options for our fellows to be awarded with their CAPAS Fellowships:
+According to regulations by the Federal Ministry of Education and Research for the Käte Hamburger programme, the minimum duration of a Fellowship is four (4) months and it may not exceed twelve (12) months.
+There are only two options for our fellows to be awarded with a CAPAS Fellowship:

-- The second option is for CAPAS to cover the costs of a teaching replacement at the fellow’s home institution.
+- Alternatively, CAPAS compensates the fellow's home institution with the corresponding salary for a teaching replacement.
 In this case, the fellows keep their current salary and contract benefits.
 With a teaching replacement, fellows will not receive any remuneration from CAPAS and should cover their own living expenses in Heidelberg.

-In either case, the budget for a stipend or for a teaching replacement will be paid in monthly instalments, which must not exceed 8.425 EUR per month.
-Additional expenses such as visa application fees, travel from the airport to Heidelberg, fees at the Foreign Registration Office, as well as the first month of rent (including deposit), etc. (when applicable), have to be covered by the fellow.
+In either case, the budget for a stipend or for a teaching replacement will be paid in monthly instalments which must not exceed 8.425 EUR per month.
+Additional expenses such as visa application fees, travel from the airport to Heidelberg, fees at the Foreign Registration Office, as well as the first month of rent (including deposit), etc., have to be covered by the fellow.

 Mondays, Tuesdays, and Wednesdays are important days in our regular weekly schedule.
 Our working groups, lecture series, and recap sessions take place on those days.
 The lecture series provide our fellows the opportunity to present their projects to a larger audience.
 In addition to the annual conference, at least one in-house workshop takes place each semester (Winter Semester: October-February, Summer Semester: April-July).
 The rest of the time is for fellows to work on their own projects.
 Fellows are assigned a shared working space with all the necessary accommodations for their work (computers, printers, access to university libraries, etc.).
 English is the official language at CAPAS.
 To a certain degree, the centre can arrange translation of presentations when necessary.